angles-n-daemons/angles-n-daemons.github.io/content/posts/20230217-rbac-and-rebac.md

 ## When one access-control model isn't enough

-Access controls are an important aspect of ensuring security within complex businesses.
+Access controls are an important part of ensuring safety within business applications.
 Most companies I've worked with have employed an RBAC model to secure their internal applications, which has provided a good-enough set of restrictions and controls for employees.
 This model breaks down as the business gets more complex, as does ReBAC - a popular alternative to RBAC.
 The wikipedia page for ReBAC describes how it can be layered in conjunction with RBAC, but the literature online is sparse on exactly how to go about doing so.
 In this article, I aim to describe an implementation for doing so using a concrete business use case.

 This document is broken down into the following sections:
  * Use Case Primer